Quotations from The Old Man and the Sea

 10. “If sharks come, God pity him and me.”
 (Santiago)

 He says this aloud to himself while trailing the marlin with his boat, waiting for it to give up.
-He is determined to be “worthy of the great DiMaggio”, who can play baseball even with a bone spur.
+He is determined to be “worthy of the great DiMaggio”, who is able to play baseball even with a bone spur.
 He suspects that the sharks will soon smell the marlin’s blood.
 They are surely going to come for its meat once they find the marlin.
 He sort of prays in this line.

 11. “It is better to be lucky.
 But I’d rather be exact.”
 (Santiago)